 Data from individual companies are provided in the form of electronic annual environmental reports (e-AERs).
 A large number of companies have a legal obligation to submit an e-AER which includes, in addition to other environment-related information, emissions data validated by the competent authorities (usually provincial and occasionally local authorities, which also issue environmental permits to these companies).
 Some companies provide data voluntarily within the framework of environmental covenants.
 Large companies are also obliged to participate in the European Emission Trading Scheme (EU ETS).
-These companies have to report their CO_2 emissions in specific annual ETS emission reports.
+These companies have to report their CO2 emissions in specific annual ETS emission reports.

 The data in the AERs and EU ETS reports are used to verify the CO2 emissions figures derived from energy statistics for the industry, the energy sector and refineries.
 Whenever reports from major industries contain plant-specific activity data as well as EFs of sufficient quality and transparency, these reports are used in the calculation of CO2 emissions estimates for specific sectors.
-Plant-specific data is mainly used for the calculation of CO2 emissions from derived gases (chemical waste gas, blast furnace gas, coke oven gas).
-Since derived gases can have a highly variable emission factor, the use of plant-specific data will improve the CO2 calculations.
+Plant-specific data is mainly used for the calculation of CO2 emission factor, the use of plant-specific data will improve the CO2 calculations.
 The AERs from individual companies also provide essential information for calculating the emissions of substances other than CO2.
 Calculations of industrial process emissions of non-CO2 GHGs (e.g. N2O, HFC-23 and PFCs released as by-products) are mainly based on information from these AERs, as are emissions figures for precursor gases (CO, NO_x, NMVOC and SO2).
 Only those AERs with high-quality and transparent data are used as a basis for calculating the total source emissions in the Netherlands.